Python 3 Crash Course

 - Anyone who wants a 1 hour Python 3 crash course

-Teaching over 210,000 students on Udemy alone, he's helped tens of thousands of people learn web development.
+Teaching over 450,000 students on Udemy alone, he's helped hundreds of thousands of people learn web development.
 From zero to hero and novice to ninja, he's considered a top teacher by thousands.
 With so much experience, why not give his experience and knowledge to others so they can fulfill their dreams?

 The passion to learn and to share his knowledge by teaching and helping others is something that drives him.
 It's a passion he's had since he was born.
 Kalob's ability to turn complex programming concepts into easy-to-understands bits of knowledge has been called his "superpower".